DreamHost vs Bluehost

-DreamHost’s plans come in three packages: Shared Starter, DreamPress, and VPS Basic.
+DreamHost’s plans come in three packages: Shared Starter, DreamPress (specialised WordPress hosting), and VPS Basic.
 The Shared Starter, which is the most straightforward plan, starts at $2.59 per month.
-Users get a single website along with a free domain, unlimited traffic, unmetered bandwidth, and a free SSL certificate.
+Users get a single website along with a free domain name, unlimited traffic, unmetered bandwidth, and a free SSL certificate.

 The DreamPress and VPS Basic expand on these offerings, and retail at $16.95 and $13.75 per month, respectively.
-The most notable upgrades are more SSD storage, unlimited websites, and one-click staging.
+The most notable upgrades are more SSD disk space, unlimited websites, and one-click staging.
 It is worth noting that the listed prices are for the annual plans—the monthly costs for Shared starter, DreamPress, and VPS Basic are $4.95, $19.95, and $15.00, respectively.

 Similar to its competitor, Bluehost provides its customers with the four distinct plans: Basic, Plus, Choice Plus, and Pro.
-The Basic Plan comes with a single website, 50 gigabytes of web space, unmetered bandwidth, and a free SSL certificate.
-Users also have the benefit of five email accounts and a free domain.
+The Basic Plan costs $3.95/mo comes with a single website, a free domain name, 50 gigabytes of disk space, unmetered bandwidth, and a free SSL certificate.
+Users also have the benefit of five email accounts and a free domain name.

 Plus and Choice Plus each cost $5.45 per month.
 Both come with unlimited websites, unmetered web space, unlimited parked and sub-domains, and unlimited email accounts and storage.
 Choice Plus has a competitive edge as it provides additional features, such as domain privacy and CodeGuard Basic.

 Support – DreamHost Wins

 Typically, the world of web hosting is not the high-water mark when it comes to amazing customer service.
-DreamHost is above average, though, with good (but not great) customer service reviews.
-Users have the benefit of “24/7 in-house support,” though getting in touch with someone is not always as easy as it should be.
+DreamHost is above average though, with good customer service reviews.
+Users have the benefit of 24/7 in-house support through email or live chat.